← Back to Blog

 PVD Coatings for Drill Point Dies

 Physical Vapor Deposition (PVD) coatings add a thin, ultra-hard layer to the die surface.
-This is the single most cost-effective upgrade for extending die life.
+This is generally considered one of the most cost-effective upgrades for extending die life.

 Common PVD Coating Types

-Coating Composition Hardness (GPa) Max Temp Color Best For
+Coating Composition Hardness (GPa) Max Temp Color Common Use

-TiN Titanium Nitride 24 500°C Gold General purpose, low cost
+TiN Titanium Nitride ~24 500°C Gold General purpose, lower cost

-AlCrN Aluminum Chromium Nitride 32 1100°C Gray Highest heat resistance
+AlCrN Aluminum Chromium Nitride ~32 1100°C Gray High heat resistance

-nACo Nano-composite AlCrN 40+ 1200°C Black Maximum performance
+nACo Nano-composite AlCrN 40+ 1200°C Black Premium performance

 Coating Performance Comparison